Lightning Lane Tips & Strategy

 Refreshing To Get Earlier Times

 Sometimes you can get an earlier reservation than usual if your luck holds up.
-People can now cancel their Genie+ reservations, which they couldn’t with FastPass.
+People can now cancel their Lightning Lane Multi Pass reservations, which they couldn’t with FastPass.
 Those cancelled reservations get put back into the booking pool, and can be booked by you!
 This section is about maximizing your ability to get those earlier reservations.

 Using Grace Periods

-Listed below are our suggestions for attractions that will give you the biggest bang for the buck, so to speak, from Genie+ and/or Individual Lightning Lanes.
+Listed below are our suggestions for attractions that will give you the biggest bang for the buck, so to speak, from Lightning Lane Multi Pass and/or Lightning Lane Single Pass.
 They’re in priority order, mostly based on the maximum line waits we typically see and how quickly they tend to hit their maximum wait.

 Abbreviations guide